pactus-project/pactus.org/Readme.md

 ## Contributing to Documentation

-Please feel free to open a pull request if you see if you notice typos or grammatical errors.
+Please feel free to open a pull request if you notice typos or grammatical errors.
 Any contributions on this wiki are welcomed.

 ## Running Locally